hivemq/hivemq-mqtt-client-dotnet/README.md

 [![Nuget](https://img.shields.io/nuget/dt/HiveMQtt?style=for-the-badge)](https://www.nuget.org/packages/HiveMQtt)
 [![GitHub](https://img.shields.io/github/license/hivemq/hivemq-mqtt-client-dotnet?style=for-the-badge)](https://github.com/hivemq/hivemq-mqtt-client-dotnet/blob/main/LICENSE)

-_This .NET MQTT client was put together with love from the HiveMQ team but is still in DEVELOPMENT.
-As such some things may not work completely until it matures and although unlikely, APIs may change slightly before version 1.0._
+_This .NET MQTT client was put together with love from the HiveMQ team but is still in BETA.
+While it's mostly stable, it is still under active development as we add new features.
+If you have a feature request, [let us know](https://github.com/hivemq/hivemq-mqtt-client-dotnet/issues/new/choose)!._

-We'd appreciate any feedback you have.
 Happy MQTT adventures!

 * **Easy-to-Install**: Available as a [Nuget package](https://www.nuget.org/packages/HiveMQtt).
 * **Opensource**: No blackbox code.
 Only trusted, tested and reviewed opensource code.